 Somewhere along the line, Chicago decided to get Sophisticated, and they started a symphony - mainly because New York had one.
 Chicago also had a large vaudeville and theater district, along with neighborhood ballrooms like the Avalon and the Trianon.

 In the late 1940's, Chicago invented the modern television format.
 Dave Garroway started the "morning show" format still in use today, Burr Tillstrom invented children's programming and Studs Terkel invented the live drama which was a television staple until the 1960's.

 Anything else?
 Well there have been a couple people from Chicagoland who have made their mark in the entertainment field; such as Walt Disney, Gloria Swanson, John Belushi and Marlon Brando.

 ~ FOLKS ~

 Chicago folks are about the most important people in the city.
 They go about their lives, making a living, keeping things running and wondering what it is all about.
-They try to pull something meaningful out of this whole mishmash.
+You've seen them living in 2 Flats and Bungalows.
+They are trying to pull something meaningful out of this whole mishmash.